EagleDuarte/EagleDuarte/README.md

   languages  = ['Portugol', 'CSS', 'JavaScript', 'TypeScript...'];
   frameworks  = ['Bootstrap', 'React...'];
-  studying = ['Full Stack Web Development, at GrowDev.']
+  studying = ['Full Stack Web Development, at GrowDev.
+Just finished all modules of Front-End, now we are beggining on Back-End.']

 }